S. W. Dassenaike

 Stephen William Dassenaike (21 December 1874 - 1935) was a Ceylonese engineer and politician.

-Stephen William Dassenaike was born on 21 December 1874, the only son of John Louis Dassenaike (Atapattu Mudaliyar) and de Livera.
-He studied at Royal College, Colombo receiving an English University Scholarship going onto study engineering at the Royal Indian Engineering College in Surrey.
-Upon his return to Ceylon he took up a position in the Public Works Department as an Engineer.
+Dassenaike was born on 21 December 1874, the only son of John Louis Dassenaike (Atapattu Mudaliyar) and de Livera.
+He studied at Royal College, Colombo, receiving an English University Scholarship and going on to study engineering at the Royal Indian Engineering College in Surrey.
+Upon his return to Ceylon he took up a position in the Public Works Department as an engineer.

-Following his retirement he was elected on 13 June 1931 to the 1st State Council of Ceylon, representing Colombo South, and served on the Executive Committee for Communications and Works.
+Following his retirement he was elected on 13 June 1931 to the 1st State Council of Ceylon, representing Colombo South, and served on the executive committee for Communications and Works.

-He married Ethel Louise née Joseph (1876-1926) on 23 February 1903 at the Dutch Reformed Church, Bambalapitiya.
-They had a daughter Leah Boyd (1906-1965), who married Harold Peiris, a lawyer and philanthropist.
+He married Ethel Louise née Joseph (1876–1926) on 23 February 1903 at the Dutch Reformed Church, Bambalapitiya.
+They had a daughter, Leah Boyd (1906–1965), who married Harold Peiris, a lawyer and philanthropist.